mbiegel1/cmsc447_hw1_final/README.md

     `https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/`

-Once you have installed and have activated the virtual environment, install flask with: pip3 install Flask Then proceed to running the application
+Once you have installed and have activated the virtual environment, install flask with: pip3 install Flask Then proceed to `Running the application`

 ### Running the application